-Jérémie Gabourg is a leisure & media manager at Tourism Montréal and is responsible for the tourism marketing of his city.
-He organizes tours for travel organizers or travel agents and journalists and ensures that these multipliers have the best possible impression of the city.
+Jérémie Gabourg is Leisure and Media Manager at Tourism Montréal and is responsible for the tourism marketing of his city.
+He organizes tours for tour operators or travel agents and journalists and ensures that these multipliers have the most positive impression of the city.
 What did he study and how did he get to this job?

 Originally from Martinique, Jérémie moved to Paris with his family as a child.
-With 18 he came to study at Montral - and he just stayed there.
-"I like the open mentality of the people," he says, explaining that Montréal is a cosmopolitan city as a classical immigration city: "There are not only English and French, but also Spanish, Portuguese, Italian and Creole language groups.
-And there is this certain Savor Vivre, a certain serenity in the lifestyle "
+With 18 he came to study in Montral - and just stayed there.
+"I like the open mindset of the people," he says, explaining that Montréal, as a classic immigration city, is very cosmopolitan: "There are not only English and French, but also Spanish, Portuguese, Italian and Creole language groups, and there is that certain savor Vivre, a certain serenity in lifestyle "

 At the same time, the economy is much stronger than in France, so the career opportunities are also significantly better.
 “I was convinced by this mixture, which is why I extended my stay to new ones every year - now it's over 12 years," he laughs.

 What to study?

-His choice of study, he met by chance - that connects many other undergraduate students who, given the many possibilities also do not know what to study.
-Even Jérémie originally had only the meaning of what he knew: "I first wanted to study translation, but had at the Application specified as a second choice management with a focus on tourism. "
+He came across his choice of study rather by chance - that connects many other freshmen who, given the many possibilities also do not know what to study.
+Even Jérémie originally had only the meaning of what he knew: "I first wanted to study translation, but had in the Casting specified as a second choice management with a focus on tourism. "

 So he started a three-year Bachelor's degree course - and realized that he liked this subject very well.